Marsha Vlasic

 Marsha Vlasic is an American talent agent.
 She is president and vice chair, music, at Independent Artist Group.
-A "true pioneer," she was one of the first female agents in the music industry.

 Early life

 Vlasic was born and raised in a poor family in Brooklyn, New York.
 She described her childhood as unhappy, citing her father's illness and financial difficulties.

 Career

 Vlasic began her career in the music industry as an assistant to two men who represented go-go dancers and bands.
 She subsequently assisted two agents for live music at American Talent International.
 Both agents were men.
 Later in her career she frequently addressed the gender disparity in the music industry and the difficulties women faced.

 In 1993, after a brief stint at William Morris, she launched MVO, an acronym for both Marsha Vlasic Organization and My Very Own.
 Between 1993 and 2008, when the agency was acquired by ICM, she represented Neil Young, Elvis Costello, Van Morrison, Moby, Muse, Ozzy Osbourne, Lou Reed, Iggy Pop, Ben Folds, the Strokes and Regina Spektor, among others.
 She helped to pioneer the practice of packaging genre-diverse artists for festivals and tours with Moby’s Area One and Area Two tour, Ozzfest and the Horde tour, among others.

 ICM acquired MVO in 2008, and Vlasic became a senior executive in its concerts division.
 She was appointed president of Independent Artist Group in 2014, where she expanded her roster to include artists including Billy Joel, Cyndi Lauper, and Metallica.